NAME

 net start "Network UPS Tools"

-You can also execute nut start to automatically register the service (if not yet registered) and start it, and nut stop to stop the service (if registered and running).
+You can also execute nut start to automatically register the service (if not yet registered) and start it, and nut stop to stop the service (if registered and running), and nut status to check on it (if registered).

-Note that for a Windows machine to act as a NUT data server for further clients, you may have to add Windows Firewall rules to allow incoming connections (by default to port 3493/tcp), e.g. using PowerShell to elevate (alternately right-click a "Command Prompt" shortcut and select "Run as administrator"), and execute netsh to actually configure the needed "Advanced Firewall" rule:
+Note that for a Windows machine to act as a NUT data server for further clients, you may have to add Windows Firewall rules to allow incoming connections (by default to port 3493/tcp), e.g. using PowerShell to elevate (alternately right-click a "Command Prompt" shortcut and select "Run as administrator"), and execute netsh to actually configure the needed "Advanced Firewall" rule (align the path to binary with your installation):

 REM Elevate to administrator status then run netsh to add firewall rule.